Community Hospitals in Aberdeenshire

 Update from Phase 1 Engagement (Oct - Nov 2025) !!

-During October and November 2025, we asked Aberdeenshire residents to tell us their experiences of accessing services in our Community Hospitals.
+During October and November 2025, we (the Aberdeenshire Health and Social Care Partnership) asked Aberdeenshire residents to tell us their experiences of accessing services at our Community Hospitals.
 This was done through face-to-face events and a questionnaire.
-We also asked staff about their experiences of working in the hospitals.
-Please view our Engagement Report which summarises the engagement process and the feedback we received.
-Two key themes from the public are:
+The Engagement Report is available to read which summarises the engagement process and the feedback we received.

 Background